1nvisibilia/CS348-Project/README.md

 - Upon arriving at the website, the user is prompted with a login UI.
 After logging in, in the SEARCH panel, the user can search for courses with complex query conditions, and will be displayed with matching results.
 - Main implementation in: frontend\src\Schedule.jsx

+### Add or remove Courses/Components (R8)
+- The users can add components to their shedule in the search panel, by clicking the add icon located at the right of each component from the query result.
+- The users can remove components they are currently enrolled in by clicking the trash icon besides the each course row in the schedule tab.
+- Main implementation in: frontend\src\Schedule.jsx and frontend\src\ResultTable.jsx

+### Professors updating Course/Component information (R9)
+- Professors can login with their own id and password.
+Upon logging in, they will be redirected to an admin page for out application.
+- The admin users(professors) can search for components in a similar fashions as students.
+However, they have the priviledge to update course/components information, such as course code, start/end time, capacity, etc.
+- Main implementation in: frontend\src\Admin.jsx and frontend\src\AdminResultTable.jsx

 ### Displaying a weekly schedule of the user (R10)
 - In the SCHEDULE panel.
 The user can see a list of components he/she is currently taking.
 The user can also drop the component they are taking, and add components back in the SEARCH panel.
 - Main implementation in: frontend\src\Schedule.jsx

+### Displaying popular courses
+- For students, in the SEARCH panel.
+There is an option for them to see a list of popular courses.
+Upon clicking the button, a list of popular courses, ranked by the amount of likes they received will be displayed back to the students.
+- Main implementation in: frontend\src\SearchPanel.jsx